 Best Sourdough Bread Tips:

 - Don’t begin with a hungry starter!
-Feed your starter at least 20 minutes before preparing the dough.
+Feed your starter the night before baking and at least 20 minutes before preparing the dough.

 - For bigger air pockets make the hydration of the water to flour about equal (100 % hydration.)
 The stickier the dough the more air pockets.
 You can calculate the hydration level with a calculator but I’m so old school.